Paterson

 “But, and really excuse me if I’m being glib, but I also don’t think it’s ever meant to always be the same.
 Like, it can’t be the same thirty, forty years, unchanging forever.
 With or without me,” he said.

 “That’s what I thought.
-But with her I don’t know…” she trailed off and shrugged.
+But with her I don’t know…” she trailed off.
+Maybe it was meant to be happily ever after.
+Lana shrugged.
 “Now we’ll never know.”

 “Do you want some of this?” she laid out a fork and a plate next to the cake.